binipringle/intro-to-dh/_texts/glossary.md

 `rm <filename>` - Permanently remove a file from your computer.

-## Glossary
+## Definitions

 ### Synonyms for the command line

 *bash* - the programming language used in the command line.
 (Yes, we tricked you, you're already programming!)
 Short for "Born Again SHell," for reasons people on the internet will happily tell you about.

-*the terminal* - Particularly used to refer to the command line on OSX.
+*terminal* - Particularly used to refer to the command line on OSX.
 This term made more sense when universities used mainframes and every computer was only a terminal.

-*the shell* - The part of an operating system that interacts with a human.
+*shell* - The part of an operating system that interacts with a human.
 Technically, anything you do in a graphical interface is also in a shell, but in practice this is just another synonym for the command line.

 *cli* - "Command Language Interpreter," this is a super technical term for the command line used to impress everyone around you.